Land0fChocolate/NewEmeraldRomHack/README.md

 	- Those Pokemon with post gen 3 evolutions and pre-evolutions have those available as well.
 	- Many regional variants of gen 1, 2 and 3 Pokemon are available.
 - Pokemon can have up to 3 active abilities at once, dependant on their species.
-	- Many Pokemon have had their ability sets updated with new abilities (TODO: make a list of ability stat changes somewhere).
+	- Many Pokemon have had their ability sets updated to better fit their theme and gameplay.
+(TODO: make a list of ability stat changes somewhere).
 	- Some vanilla abilities have been updated to make them more useful and compatible with the new multi ability change (listed below).
 	- Moves that work around abilities have been updated as well.
 - New moves and abilities (listed below).